Unattached to a cell phone or other electronic devise.

 Finally, writing, speaking, PowerPoint/Google docs presentations, and projects must be handed in by the due date.
 If the work is not consigned by the due date, Dr. Scricco reserves the right to deduct one half a letter grade for each day the work is late.
 Nota Bene: The operative word in this paragraph is "day" not 'business day.'
 Consequently, Saturday and Sunday, as well as vacation day/s could, and probably will, be counted.

-There will be homework assigned, almost nightly.
+Homework is assigned almost every day of the school week.
 Homework is an excellent gauge of one's progress: If the student can accomplish the task/s set out in the homework then s/he will do well on a quiz or test.
 If the student is having problems the best time to discuss them would be the day after the homework was assigned.

 Finally, it would behoove the student to complete the homework as assigned for two reasons: